 About the Author

-Dr. McEwen founded and served as Director of the Biomedical Engineering Department at the Vancouver Hospital & Health Sciences Centre from 1975-1990.
-He is presently President of Western Clinical Engineering Ltd., a biomedical engineering R&D company.
-He is Adjunct Professor, Department of Electrical and Computer Engineering, and Adjunct Professor of Orthopedics, Faculty of Medicine, at the University of British Columbia, Vancouver, British Columbia.
-He is also Adjunct Professor in the School of Engineering Science at Simon Fraser University, Burnaby, British Columbia, Canada.
+He founded and served as Director of the Biomedical Engineering Department at the Vancouver Hospital & Health Sciences Centre from 1975-1990.
+He is currently President of Western Clinical Engineering Ltd., a biomedical engineering R&D company he created, and is Chairman of Delfi Medical Innovations Inc., a specialty tourniquet manufacturer that he founded.
+He is Adjunct Professor in the School of Biomedical Engineering, Adjunct Professor in the Department of Electrical and Computer Engineering, and Adjunct Professor of Orthopedics in the Faculty of Medicine, all at the University of British Columbia, Vancouver, British Columbia, Canada.

-Dr. McEwen invented the automatic tourniquet system for surgery.
-To date, he and his colleagues have been awarded over 170 patents in the United States and other countries for tourniquet-related technologies, and he has numerous tourniquet-related patent applications pending in the U.S. and elsewhere.
+Dr. McEwen invented the automatic tourniquet system.
+To date, he and his colleagues have been awarded over 72 patents in the United States, and many more international patents for tourniquet-related technologies.
 He is the author or co-author of a number of papers on the subject of surgical tourniquets.
 Almost all modern tourniquet systems that are now used in western countries are based on the tourniquet-related inventions and subsequent developments made by Dr. McEwen and his R&D colleagues.
 For example, the A.T.S. series of automated surgical tourniquet systems and related products manufactured and sold by Zimmer Biomet worldwide are based on that research and development.
 Also, he created Delfi Medical Innovations Inc., a Vancouver-based company, to supply specialty tourniquet-related products invented and developed by the same group.
-One of those products is now being used widely in pre-hospital settings by paramedics and military forces in the US, Europe, the Middle East and elsewhere, helping to save both life and limb.
-Other Delfi specialty tourniquet products are used in surgery to improve safety and quality, and beyond surgery to enhance and accelerate recovery of soldiers, athletes and others from injuries via personalized bloodflow-restricted resistance rehabilitation.
+Some of those products are now being used widely in pre-hospital settings by paramedics and military forces in the United States, Europe, the Middle East and elsewhere, helping to save both life and limb.
+Other Delfi specialty tourniquet products are used in surgery to improve safety and quality, and beyond surgery to enhance and accelerate recovery of soldiers, athletes and others from injuries via personalized blood flow restriction rehabilitation.

 Dr. McEwen and his multidisciplinary colleagues are continuing to explore and develop innovations involving tourniquet technologies.
 One important area is the development of personalized tourniquet systems, including tourniquet instruments and personalized tourniquet cuffs.
 In surgery, personalized tourniquet systems can apply optimally safe tourniquet pressures to the limbs of adult and pediatric patients to facilitate surgical procedures.
 Beyond surgery, it appears that personalized tourniquet systems can be used for optimal restriction of blood flow during resistance training, to enhance and accelerate perioperative prehabilitation and rehabilitation in orthopedics.
+It is estimated that 7,000 patient treatments are now performed daily using new personalized blood flow restriction technologies developed by him and his colleagues.
 Additionally, Dr. McEwen is exploring with colleagues the possibility of adapting personalized tourniquet systems to improve the quality of life in cancer treatment, for example by preventing chemotherapy-induced alopecia and by preventing or reducing peripheral neuropathies.

-Dr. McEwen is currently a Trustee and Vice President of the Board of Trustees of the Ernest C. Manning Awards Foundation, and in that capacity works with like-minded individuals to help increase public awareness of the fundamental importance of innovators and innovation to our economy and to our society.
-To advance public education, he created and funds a number of targeted scholarships and bursaries annually at various high schools.
-To help advance post-secondary educational programs, he has served on the Board of Governors of the British Columbia Institute of Technology for several years, and to help advance the role of innovation and engineering in the economy he has served on the (BC) Premier’s Advisory Council on Science and Technology.
+For 15 years, Dr. McEwen served as a Trustee and Vice-Chairman of the Board of Trustees of the Ernest C. Manning Awards Foundation, and in that capacity worked successfully with like-minded individuals to help increase public awareness of the fundamental importance of innovators and innovation to our economy and to our society.
+To recognize and encourage high school students who overcome adversities to achieve excellence while helping others, he created and funds a number of targeted scholarships and bursaries annually at public high schools.
+To help advance post-secondary educational programs, he has served on the Board of Governors of the British Columbia Institute of Technology for several years, and to help advance the role of innovation and engineering in the economy he has served on the (British Columbia) Premier’s Advisory Council on Science and Technology.

 In his community, he has served as a Chairman of the Board of Directors of the ALS Society of British Columbia, a Society focused on offering more help and hope to those living with ALS (Amyotrophic Lateral Sclerosis or Lou Gehrig’s disease), a fatal disease with a short life expectancy, no known cause, no cure, and few effective treatments at present.
-In that Society, one of his initiatives was to create a unique design competition to improve the quality of life of those living with ALS.
-This design competition was inspired by individuals facing great adversity with courage and grace, and involved pairing engineering and technology students with ALS patients, caregivers and professionals to collaboratively develop technologies that might offer more help and more hope.
-As a result, he was honoured with a British Columbia Achievement Award ‘in recognition of outstanding community service’, and with the William Fraser Leadership Development Award from the ALS Society of Canada.
+In that Society, one of his initiatives was to create a unique design competition to improve the quality of life of those living with ALS, pairing engineering and technology students with ALS patients, caregivers and professionals to collaboratively develop technologies that might offer more help and more hope.
+He received a British Columbia Achievement Award ‘in recognition of outstanding community service’, and the William Fraser Leadership Development Award from the ALS Society of Canada.